 Solomon fell into the snare of idolizing women, but I think that one particular woman caught his attention more than any other.
 This was Abishag, the most beautiful woman child in Israel (she was probably only in her mid teens) who was chosen to warm King David in his bed.
 Because the king was always cold due to his approaching death, Abishag was a fixture in the scene when anyone wanted an audience with him.
 Solomon needed to talk to his Dad about important stuff, and there was that beauty cuddled up next to David under his blankets, clinging to him skin to skin, unintentionally driving Solomon out of his mind.

 By this time, Solomon was married to Princess Naamah, an Ammonitess, who had recently produced his heir.
 Rehoboam was a one–year–old child when Solomon ascended the throne.
 He probably should not have married Naamah, seeing as she was an Ammonitess, nor anyone else until he met Abishag, a godly woman of fine character.

 Prince Yedideyah (Jedidiah a.k.a.
-Solomon) was a man whom women would have lusted after, even if he wasn't slated to be the heir to Israel's throne.
-It could be that, in addition to Princess Naamah, his first wife, Solomon had already formed other political alliances through marriage to princesses and had already begun his hobby of collecting lovely concubines to amuse himself with.
+Solomon) was a man whom women lusted after, even if he wasn't slated to be the heir to Israel's throne.
+It could be that, in addition to Princess Naamah, his first wife, Solomon had already begun his hobby of collecting lovely concubines with which to amuse himself.
 But in Abishag, he was confronted with forbidden fruit.

 Intrigued by her beauty, but not at liberty to take her as a concubine, he became even more enamoured with her physical attributes.
 Restrained from immediately getting involved in a physical relationship with her, Solomon closely observed Abishag to see what he could learn about her personality and character.